iosGroupProjectF18/howardTaskRabbit/README.md

 Our users include Howard students who live on campus and they will use the app for getting their tasks done.

 ## Technical Details
-• The application will implement table view to show lists of task that is available and some willing person will choose to do that task.
+• The application will implement table view to show lists of task that is available and some willing person will choose to do that task.<br />
-• The cell in the table view will have button to chat to the poster of that task.
+• The cell in the table view will have button to chat to the poster of that task. <br />
-• For now we are planning to use camera to post image that corresponds to the task (for eg: bag of laundry) but this is optional too.
+• For now we are planning to use camera to post image that corresponds to the task (for eg: bag of laundry) but this is optional too.<br />
 • We will be using Parse for backend as well